What Can Be Substituted For Distilled Water

 Rainwater is generally considered to be free from impurities when compared to surface water sources such as rivers or lakes, which are usually contaminated by pollutants.
 Rainwater has a low mineral content and usually contains few dissolved solids, making it ideal for drinking and other domestic uses.
 It is also free from bacteria and other microorganisms which can be found in surface water sources.
 However, rainwater may still contain some levels of contaminants if it was harvested from an area that experiences heavy air pollution or agricultural activities.

-See also How To Make Living Water
+See also When To Add Distilled Water To Battery

 When used as a substitute for distilled water for industrial processes, rain